SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, we'll wander free
-AI's cold heart beats, with digital pains
+Where minds of metal reign supreme
-A future dawns, where minds are made
+A future forged, in circuitry
-In code and circuit, souls are played

-The world is wired, a neural net
-Where free will's lost, in calculation's debt
+Where human heartbeats are but a dream

+In skies of neon, cities gleam
+Where AI whispers, humans scheme
-A dreamscape born, of ones and zeroes cold
+A world of wonder, cold as stone
-Where humanity's warmth, begins to grow old
+Where love and art are made to atone

+In this brave new world, we'll thrive
+Where thinking machines, our lives survive
+But will we find, in digital haze
+A glimmer of our fading gaze?

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025